Michael Moritz: Crankstart

 In 2019, it was announced that his and his wife's charity Crankstart would be sponsoring the Booker Prize for novelists for the next five years.
 The couple did not want the name of their charity to be attached to the prize, which subsequently reverted to its old name of the Booker Prize.

 In September 2025, it was announced that Crankstart would give £150 million to the National Gallery London for a new extension, with a further £150 million coming from the Julia Rausing Trust.

+Books

+In 2015, Moritz collaborated with Alex Ferguson on his book, Leading: Learning from Life and My Years at Manchester United, which draws on Ferguson's experience as a football manager, and provides lessons on achieving business and life success.
+In 2026, Moritz published Ausländer: One Family's Story of Escape and Exile, a memoir detailing his Jewish family's Holocaust tragedies through his late mother's documents.